 The new Baume & Mercier Linea, for example, comes animated by a well-known ETA 2892-A2 self-winding caliber: the industry’s dependable and reliable workhorse.
 If serviced properly and at intervals recommended by the manufacturer, the movement will possibly give you no trouble during its entire lifespan: it will just do its job.
 I am not sure whether there was any extra fine-tuning involved in the process, but it is still a pleasure to note that the mechanism was fitted with a nicely finished oscillating weight that, while not featuring any ground-breaking decoration technique, still won’t make you feel embarrassed when someone asks to take a peek through the timekeeper’s sapphire crystal that covers its back.

 As to the watch itself, it looks elegant and refined, although its mirror-polished fixed bezel with twelve Arabic numerals on it constantly reminds me of timekeepers sold by the Italian-based jewelry-maker Bvlgari.

-Surprisingly, the dial of the watch is not only elegant, but is also very legible thanks to a contrast minute track and applied hour markers.
+Surprisingly, the dial is not only elegant but is also legible enough thanks to a contrast minute track and applied hour markers.

-Of course, the dauphine-shaped hour and minute hands would look especially good if covered with thin patches of Superluminova, but night-time legibility doesn’t mean too much now, when mobile phones and electronic desk clocks seem to be just everywhere.
+Of course, the dauphine-shaped hour and minute hands would look especially good if covered with thin patches of Superluminova, but night-time legibility doesn’t mean too much now when mobile phones and electronic desk clocks are just everywhere.

 Price for the new Baume & Mercier Linea Automatic is still to be determined, but I expect it to sell at around €2000 – €2500*.